- Assets: $1,590,570,302 (2013)

 - The American Constitution Society for Law and Policy seeks to indoctrinate young law students to view the Constitution as an evolving or “living” document, and to reject “conservative buzzwords such as 'originalism' and 'strict construction.'”

 - Justice at Stake promotes legislation that would replace judicial elections with a “merit-selection” system where a small committee of legal elites, unaccountable to the public, would pick those most “qualified” to serve as judges.
-OSI has spent at least $45.4 million on efforts to change the way judges are chosen in many American states.
+OSF has spent at least $45.4 million on efforts to change the way judges are chosen in many American states.

 * Organizations that advance leftist agendas by infiltrating churches and religious congregations: